I Love that Hospital

 “I love that hospital,” Frank said.
 He is especially happy to have taken part in Joint Camp.

-Joint Camp is Franciscan’s unique and innovative program for patients having joint replacement surgery, and it was the first of its kind in this area.
+Joint Camp is CHI Franciscan Health’s unique and innovative program for patients having joint replacement surgery, and it was the first of its kind in this area.
 It removes the mystery from jointreplacement surgery by enabling small groups of patients to go through the process together — from pre-surgical education and surgery, to recovery, rehabilitation and discharge.
 People make friends, learn, participate in activities and cheer each other on to recovery.

 Joint Camp allows patients to develop a sense of camaraderie when they work together to recover, said Richard Gray, MD, an orthopedic surgeon at St. Joseph Medical Center.